simonmichael/hledger_site/src/1.42/hledger.md

 2024-12-20: Some more things not yet handled for you:

--   P directives are not converted automatically - convert those yourself
+- P directives are not converted automatically - convert those yourself.
--   Balance assignments are not converted (Beancount doesnt support them) - replace those with explicit amounts
+- Balance assignments are not converted (Beancount doesn\'t support them) - replace those with explicit amounts.

 ##### Beancount account names